+I will close with a recognition towards the IVCC team.
 Now that I have been part of the team for nine months, some of the things I had always perceived in my previous role in industry are now reinforced.
 The IVCC team is a close-knit group which is passionate about what we do.
 There is a level of commitment and dedication which I have rarely seen before and this, coupled with a unique breadth of experience and expertise, gives me confidence that we are well equipped to deliver on our strategic priorities.
-I thank the IVCC team for the welcome I have received and for the continued commitment to delivering on our mission.
-I add my own personal commitment to our team, to our funders, to our industry partners, but most importantly, to the endemic countries and vulnerable populations whom we serve that we will continue to do so with a clear sense of responsibility towards improving and saving the lives of those impacted by mosquito-borne disease.
+I thank the IVCC team for the welcome I have received in this role the continued commitment to delivering on our mission and I share my own personal commitment to our team; to our funders, to our industry partners, but most importantly to the endemic countries and vulnerable populations whom we serve and that we will continue to do so with a clear sense of responsibility towards improving and saving the lives of those impacted by mosquito-borne disease.

 Milestones 2022/23

-2022

 July 2022

 IVCC welcomed Catherine West MP, Chair of the All-Party Parliamentary Group (APPG) on Malaria and Neglected Tropical Diseases, and local MPs to Liverpool to meet representatives from IVCC.

+September 2022

-August 2022 IVCC and Medicines for Malaria Venture (MMV) launched the Global Health Priority Box to provide scientists with free access to a collection of compounds with confirmed activity against infectious and mosquito-borne diseases, and vectors of global concern.
-September 2022 IVCC took part in the Annual Conference of the Pan African Mosquito Association (PAMCA) in Kigali, Rwanda.
+IVCC took part in the Annual Conference of the Pan African Mosquito Association (PAMCA) in Kigali, Rwanda.
 Staff members and project partners contributed to conference sessions, Turbo Talks and Symposiums.